How to use the INDIRECT function of Excel?

 Reference of the cells as text

-And the result is exactly the same😉.
-Believe it or not, this first step is very important because you can control that the INDIRECT function 'understands' your reference.
+And the result is the same😉 Believe it or not, this first step is very important because you can control that the INDIRECT function 'understands' your reference.

 Step 2: Customize your reference